 Computers & Tablets in the Classroom Setting

 Even though PCs and Macintosh computers have always been among the most popular earlier computer options, their portable counterparts have not always been a part of a typical classroom setting.
-In fact, the use of tablets to take notes, complete homework assignments or access vital course material online is an up-and-coming concept that has only begun to take off in this decade.
+In fact, the use of tablets to take notes, complete homework assignments or even set up our own blogs using a modern wordpress hosting solution.
 As neat as all of the new technologies of this time are, they seem to be taking a toll on the writing standards and abilities of people who have been born right into

 As someone who completed most of their schooling in the 2000’s, I have only had the luxury of regularly taking class notes via a tablet or laptop in my college days.
 Cell phones weren’t even a common everyday necessity until the middle of the decade.
 Even then, phones of that time weren’t the miniaturized tablets (smartphones) that most of us carry in our pockets today.
 Still, computers themselves have been an academic standard to some degree for over 25 years.
 Scholars, especially high school and college-aged ones, have been interacting with technology for long enough that it has been gradually changing the standards of more than just how schoolwork is being done.